deciduously/music/post.md

 #### A Little Physics

-Before diving in - I'm using things like [*frequency*](https://en.wikipedia.org/wiki/Fundamental_frequency) and [*pitch*](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, and this is a huge oversimplification of what makes up sound.

 [Sound](https://en.wikipedia.org/wiki/Sound) is composed physically of [vibrations](https://en.wikipedia.org/wiki/Vibration).
 These vibrations cause perturbances in some [medium](https://en.wikipedia.org/wiki/Transmission_medium), and those perturbations are what we experience as sound.
 When we're talking about hearing a sound with our ears, the medium is usually air.

 ##### Sine Waves

 Sound propogates as a [wave](https://en.wikipedia.org/wiki/Wave).
-In [reality](https://en.wikipedia.org/wiki/Reality) a sound contains many components but we can talk about a simplified version that can be represented as a single [*sine wave*](https://en.wikipedia.org/wiki/Sine_wave):
+In [reality](https://en.wikipedia.org/wiki/Reality) a sound contains many components but foir this program we can talk about a super-simplified version that can be represented as a single [*sine wave*](https://en.wikipedia.org/wiki/Sine_wave):

 ![sine waves](https://upload.wikimedia.org/wikipedia/commons/6/6d/Sine_waves_different_frequencies.svg)